Within this section

 Doris A. Graham, Ph.D., of north

 St. Louis County retired in 2005 from her position as assistant principal at Ames Visual and Performing Arts Elementary School in St. Louis, having worked at the school for 38 years.
-She currently teaches reading part time at Harris-Stowe State University and serves as the board's vice chair.
+She currently serves as board vice chair.

 During her tenure with St. Louis Public Schools, Graham was a classroom teacher, remedial reading specialist and co-host of an after-school radio program.
 She also served as an administrator during summer school.

 Graham served on the Ferguson-Florissant School District Board for 23 years.
 During that time, the district twice was recognized as a school district of distinction by the Missouri School Boards Association.
 Graham currently serves as an associate member of the Diversity Committee of the Association of Community College Trustees.

 Among the recognition Graham has received for service include the Lifetime Achievement Award from the St. Louis Teachers Union, the Legacy Award for Community Service from the National Council of Negro Women Inc. Gateway Metropolitan Section and the Legacy Award from the St. Louis Argus.
 She also was recognized by the Delta Sigma Theta Sorority as one of its Women Making a Difference honoree.

 Graham is an associate minister at her church, and also is involved in sorority activities.
 She also served on the Berkeley Senior Citizens Commission.